-During the geotechnical investigation carried out in 2012, remotely operated vehicles (ROV) were used to conduct visual inspections of potential geotechnical anomalies, some of these targets were then identified as cultural heritage objects.
+During the archaeological investigation carried out in 2012, remotely operated vehicles (ROV) were used to conduct visual inspections of potential archaeological targets.
 The ROV surveys were completed using a TAUZ ROV model Sub Fighter 7500 deployed off the RV Borey.
 This ROV used both sector scanning sonar and acoustic range and azimuth (USB) to navigate along the seafloor.
 The ROV used the USB navigation to move to the general position of the anomalies and the operator then used the sector scanning sonar to identify the specific target to be examined.